 Access to the right medical care is key.
 Make sure they are able to see their doctor regularly.
 Undergoing checkups and having someone to discuss any concerns with is invaluable.
 Little things, such as making sure they can pick up medication and supplements are also important.
 Often pharmacies provide a delivery service which may help.

 With old age comes other problems, such as reduced sight and hearing.
 Not being able to hear properly can be isolating.
 It can also be daunting when you leave the house.
 So having access to the right accessories will make a positive difference in their lives.
 Their doctor will be able to monitor this, and there are many solutions on the market.
 Shop around to find the right one.
 You can find out more about sound amplifiers here.

 Access to a healthy diet is important for everyone and particularly the very old.
 If your parents are unable to cook for themselves, you will need to explore the various options.
-Many organisations offer a meal delivery service.
+Many organizations offer a meal delivery service.
 The service only provides cooked food, but it also provides companionship and someone to keep a watchful eye over seniors.
 If your parents are able to get out, they may enjoy meals at community centers, restaurants, etc.

 Human beings are social creatures and need other people.
 This goes right back to our early ancestors.
 We need others in order to survive.
 If you have parents who live alone, this can be a lonely time.
 Imagine having no-one to talk to for days on end.
 Imagine coming home to an empty house each day and every day.

 Fortunately, there are many groups and schemes which are working hard to overcome this.
 If your parent can get out and about, there are clubs and community centers they can join.
 For the housebound, there are visitor schemes and phone lines.
 Of course, nothing beats your own family.
 So make sure you visit and phone as often as you can.
 Even if you’re far away, keeping in touch via Skype or similar will be appreciated.